Capacitated spatial clustering with multiple constraints and attributes: Evaluation with edge server placement

+We demonstrate the feasibility of PACK with an experiment focusing on the placement of edge servers in the city center of Shanghai, China \citep{Guo19, Wang19, Xu19}.
+The Shanghai Telecom data set contains the locations of 2732 base stations in the Shanghai region and the mobile user connections to those base stations in a six-month period.
+Spatial distribution of the base stations and their workloads are shown in Fig.~\ref{fig_shanghai}.
+We demonstrate the use of capacity constrains, non-spatial attributes, fixed server location, releasing fixed servers, location preference and outliers.

-The second experiment optimizes the telecommunications infrastructure in Shanghai, placing \textit{edge computing servers} to reduce the communication latency experienced by the mobile phone users.
+The experiment optimizes the telecommunications infrastructure in Shanghai, placing \textit{edge computing servers} (ES) to reduce the communication latency experienced by the mobile phone users.
 Edge computing \citep{shi2016} refers to computing infrastructure that facilitates data processing directly at the points of interest.
 Deploying such infrastructure, characteristics such as radio coverage, the available telecommunications networks, and users' need for computational capacity, largely dictate the physical placement options of the servers \citep{Lahderanta19}.

-The experiment is based on the Shanghai Telecom data set \citep{Guo19, Wang19, Xu19}, which contains the locations of 2732 base stations in the Shanghai region and the mobile user connections to those base stations in a six-month period.

-The goal of edge server placement is to deploy a number of edge computing servers in the city region such that the latencies between the servers and the base stations assigned to each server are minimized.
-Each base station is assigned to exactly one edge server, and the workload (i.e., weight) of the base station, that is, its maximum number of concurrent users in the recorded data, is allocated to that server.
-Spatial distribution of the base stations and their workloads are shown in Fig.~\ref{fig_shanghai}.
+The goal of ES placement is to deploy a number of edge computing servers in the city region such that the latencies (i.e. distances) between the servers and the base stations assigned to each server are minimized.
+Each base station is assigned to exactly one ES, and the workload (i.e., weight) of the base station, that is, its maximum number of concurrent users in the recorded data, is allocated to that server.

-This minimization problem can be interpreted as a capacitated location-allocation problem, as each server, represented by a cluster center, has a limited computing capacity for the workload it can handle, represented by the sum of the weights of the base station locations in the corresponding cluster.
+Each ES, represented by a cluster center, has a limited computing capacity for the workload it can handle, represented by the sum of the weights of the base station locations in the corresponding cluster.
 Further, each edge server can only be placed at the same location as one of the base stations.
 Since the topology of the underlying network is unknown, we use geospatial distances to approximate the latencies between the base stations.